3MFConsortium/spec_securecontent/3MF Secure Content.md

 | consumerid | **ST\_ResourceID** | required |   | ResourceID of this consumer resource. |
 | @anyAttribute | | | | |

 The \<consumer> element under a \<keystore> element contains the consumer specific information.
-When a \<keystore> element constains more than one consumer it means that there are more than a single recipient that could decrypt the content.
+When a \<keystore> element constains more than one consumer it means that there is more than a single recipient that could decrypt the content.

 **consumerid** - The consumer ID attribute to be referenced from the \<decryptright> elements from a \<resourcedata> element to specify to which \<consumer> is intended the encrypted data encryption key.

-A consumer MUST be identified by "consumerid", an attribute in \<consumer> element,  where ConsumerId is a human readable unique identifier (Alphanumeric).
+A consumer MUST be identified by "consumerid", an attribute in \<consumer> element, where consumerId is a human readable unique identifier (Alphanumeric).
 Each consumer is expected to have a unique id, which is known to both a producer and consumer

 ```xml
 <consumer id=’HP#MOP44B#SG5693454’>